• Skip to primary navigation

 A close up of a glass jam jar filled with Eton Mess and topped with fresh raspberries and strawberries and a spoon in the jar sitting on a white linen napkin and a bowl of fresh berries to the back

-Eton mess is a dessert that needs to be made and eaten the same day.
+Whilst you can make this dessert earlier in the day and set it in the fridge to chill, Eton mess is a dessert that best made and eaten the same day.
 If left overnight the cream has a tendency to split and the meringues will turn to pure sugar and melt through the cream.

 A jam jar filled with Eton Mess and topped with fresh strawberries and raspberries and a sprig of mint and a text overlay that reads British Eton Mess